 15. Tennessee’s cities are booming.

 Tennessee cities, particularly Nashville, have been adding jobs and attracting national attention for their high quality of life and appeal to millennials.
-For example, Nashville made SmartAsset’s list of the Top 10 Cities for Creatives in 2018.
+And in a recent analysis the fastest growing city in the nation was in Tennessee.
+Further, Nashville made SmartAsset’s list of the Top 10 Places for Creatives in 2019.

 Photo credit: ©iStock.com/Aneese, ©iStock.com/Liz Leyden, ©iStock.com/epicurean, ©iStock.com/Sean Pavone, ©iStock.com/peedpew, ©iStock.com/FotografiaBasica